wangziqi2013/wangziqi2013.github.io/_posts/2018-12-20-mvcc-via-timestamp-range-conflict-management.markdown

 uncommitted write by adjusting its lb to a higher value (and also lowering the other transaction's ub).
 The transaction will then be blocked, because in order to access the uncommitted data item, the writer transaction must commit first.

 On transactional write, the TCM buffers dirty data in a transactional-local area.
+The data item is also write locked.
+The lock manager returns the list of conflicting lock holders, if any.
+If the write operation conflicts with any other running transaction, the current transaction will try to serialize against them by adjusting intervals.
+There are two cases two consider.